 Background job timeout (seconds) sets a timeout period for extractions that run in background mode.

-Note: This setting only takes effect if the extractions are running in background mode and when using Z_THEO_READ_TABLE version 2.11 or higher.
+Note: This setting only takes effect if the extractions run in background mode and when using Z_THEO_READ_TABLE version 2.11 or higher.

 Adjust Currency Decimals